 Please then research these customers in your account and contact them as part of your dunning process.

-Refunds for orders made with the SEPA payment method can be canceled /reimbursed within 180 days from the date of purchase.
+Refunds for orders made with the SEPA payment method can be canceled or reimbursed within 180 days from the date of purchase.
 Orders that are older than 180 days can no longer be reimbursed via elopage.
 Here the seller can make a manual reimbursement independently and create a corresponding cancellation credit for the customer.

 Risks with SEPA direct debits

-Offering SEPA direct debits - depending on the target group of your customers - is not without risk, as the direct debit can be returned, for example, directly by the customer from online banking, so that we incur the return direct debit fees of 7.50 euros net for you from your customer's bank to you.
+Offering SEPA direct debits, depending on the target group of your customers, is not without risk as the direct debit can be returned, for example, directly by the customer from online banking, so that we incur the return direct debit fees of 7.50 euros net for you from your customer's bank to you.